-Dr. Lonnie Thompson, Byrd Center Senior Scientist, OSU Distinguished Professor, and honorary member at the Institute of Tibetan Plateau Research (ITP), Chinese Academy of Sciences (CAS), is one of the lead authors of the United Nations Environment Program's (UNEP) recent publication titled A Scientific Assessment of the Third Pole Environment.
+Dr. Lonnie Thompson, Byrd Center Senior Scientist, Ohio State University Distinguished Professor, and honorary member at the Institute of Tibetan Plateau Research (ITP) and a foreign member of the Chinese Academy of Sciences (CAS), is one of the lead authors of the United Nations Environment Program's (UNEP) recent publication titled A Scientific Assessment of the Third Pole Environment.
 Headquartered in Nairobi, Kenya, UNEP is the global authority on the environment within the UN, advocating for environmental education, awareness and protection.

 This report highlights environmental changes in the Third Pole and looks at threats affecting its future.